RVCC-IDMX/about-me-Noxiiee/README.md

 I’m also incredibly thankful for the professors who made this course possible.
 Everything was incredibly well organized.
 Thank you so much!

-The only piece of feedback have is that I wish we covered all of the topics, and more, that the suggested blog articles cover for the practical final About Me.
-Like CSS sprites, stacking with z-index, etc.!

 COLOR SCHEME:

 This website was designed with accessibility and color contrast in mind.